Niambia capensis

 Taxonomic history

-The was originally described by Dollfus in 1895 and has remained in the Niambia, though the -level of Oniscidea has undergone significant revision.
+The was originally described by Dollfus in 1895 and has remained in the Niambia, though the -level classification of Oniscidea has undergone significant revision.
 The genus Niambia is currently placed in Platyarthridae, though some historical treatments placed it in related families.

 Dispersal mechanism

-The presence of N. capensis in North America is attributed to human-mediated transport, likely via shipping or material importation from Africa.
+The presence of N. capensis in North America is attributed to human-mediated transport, likely via shipping or plant material importation from Africa.
 This represents one of the better-documented cases of intercontinental range expansion in terrestrial isopods.

 Tags